zxshinxz/ng2-brunch-es6-seed/README.md

 # ng2-brunch-es6-seed

-Starter template for Angular 2, Brunch and Babel
+Superhero starter template for Angular 2, Brunch and Babel

 This is a starter project for a web application based on [Angular 2](http://angular.io/), [Babel](https://babeljs.io/) and [Brunch](http://brunch.io).